gfouz/next-app/README.md

 # next-app
-portfolio made with next js and some popular react libraries
+Portfolio made with next js and some popular react libraries.